Roundtable: Field Service and Logistics 13166Roundtable: Field Service and Logistics

 McBride: With us, in many cases the customer interface is still handled by our client.
 The role we as an outsourcing firm would play is to provide the client's call center with real-time information to allow it to have conversations with customers based on up-to-the-minute data.

 Manufacturers have to decide whether to maintain in-house staff for service and logistics or outsource all or part of it.
 Is there an advantage to one strategy over the other?

 Gitt: I think it's a question of an organization deciding whether it has a core competency to provide service.
-The first step is serious introspection as to whether it has the capability and the desire and the willingness to do it.
 A lot depends on whether it's a small organization that's just evolving into a significant market share or a large organization that can foot the bill to do this stuff right itself.

 Outsourcing is becoming much more common, but companies don't go into that lightly.

 Larger companies might decide to have an in-house service and logistics group.
 Can emerging companies match them in this area?

 Aviotti: We have the critical mass because of all the equipment out there.
 We looked into outsourcing service, but because of our size, we can do it more competitively than we could ever outsource it for.